An Introduction to Mixed Methods Research Design: Online - (2 Days)

 Instructor:

-Nicola McNeil is an Associate Professor of HRM and the Head of the Department of Management and Marketing at the La Trobe Business School.
-Nicola is currently working on several research projects in the areas of gender and work, work-life balance and the impact of high performance work practices on employee wellbeing.
+Nicola McNeil is an Associate Professor of Management/HRM and Director of Programs and Student Engagement at the La Trobe Business School.
+Nicola is currently working on several research projects in the areas of gender and work, work-life balance and the impact of high-performance work practices on employee wellbeing.
 She has received research grants and consultancies from the Canadian Social Sciences and Humanities Research Council, the Australian Federal Government, VicHealth, and a variety of industry partners and not-for-profit organisations.
 Her research has been published in leading journals including the Journal of International Business Studies, the International Journal of HRM and European Sport Management Quarterly.

 Nicola is a leading educator and teaches classes in employment relations, human resource management and research methods to undergraduate and postgraduate students.
 Nicola is also an instructor for the Australian Consortium of Social and Political Research Inc (ACSPRI) and offers courses on the use NVIVO and mixed methods research designs.